A Unique Asset to Students of Edwards

 - Upon approval, contributors will be contacted with next steps and essay guidelines.

-Alternatively, you may email the required information to info@jesociety with “Submissions” as the subject line.
+Alternatively, you may email the required information to rob@jesociety with “Submissions” as the subject line.